kounch/PD-MM-Engine/MMRoomPackExtractorREADME.md

 ##### Main Image

-The main image shown in the main game menu, and its top third is also merged with the last level room layout ("The Final Barrier" in the original game).
+The main image shown in the main game menu, and its top third is also merged with the last room room layout ("The Final Barrier" in the original game).
 It can be of any size up to 384x192 pixels (bigger images will be cropped) and does not need any transparency since it will always be drawn behind everything else.

 ##### Sprites